yanandcoffee/yanandcoffee.github.io/source/_posts/accessible-smooth-scrolling-and-focus-management-solutions.md

 ## Last Words
 All of the example solutions provided here are lightweight and provide a nice user experience while keeping accessibility in mind.
 It doesn't require a whole library, or a ton of code!

+For smooth scrolling, while it is a cool user experience for the modern web, please note that it is not always preferred and can cause more accessibility issues if the user has difficulty dealing with motion.
+Please consider using the `prefers-reduced-motion` in addition to smooth scrolling.
+This [post](https://joshwcomeau.com/react/prefers-reduced-motion/) explains accessible animations and the use of `prefers-reduced-motion` pretty well.

 I'm still learning about accessibility, but I now have the habit of checking and building it into all of my work and you should too.
 The world deserves to be able to access the web and the internet pages that we build, and it relies on us, the engineers, to achieve that.